 CANDIDATE’S CERTIFICATION

 “I hereby represent that the information included in and with my statement of candidacy is true and accurate to the best of my knowledge and belief.
-I agree as a condition of my candidacy to observe all the rules of JCI Michigan pertaining to campaigns and elections.
+I agree as a condition of my candidacy to observe all the rules of JCI Michigan, including, but not limited to, the Code of Conduct and those pertaining to campaigns and elections.
 I certify that I am an Individual Member of JCI Michigan in good standing associated with the __________chapter, and that I will remain in good standing at all times during my campaign and any term of office.
 I also certify that I have been advised of the time and economic commitments required of me, if elected, and I understand that not all my expenses will be reimbursed.
 I understand that if I am elected, I will be expected to attend one or more training sessions, monthly Board of Directors Meetings, and General Assembly Meetings (Leadership Conferences) throughout the year, as part of the duties of my office.
 If elected, I will discharge my responsibilities to the best of my ability.”

 CANDIDATES FOR PRESIDENT ONLY: “I certify that I have or will have served at least two full voting terms on the JCI Michigan Board of Directors prior to the commencement of the term I seek.”